“It’s not time to make a change, just relax, take it easy, you’re still young, that’s your fault, there’s so much you have to know.”

 I hadn’t heard this song for quite a while until a couple of weeks ago.
 It came up on a random Spotify playlist I was listening to and it immediately caught my attention and I instantly viewed the track and particularly the lyrics from a whole new perspective.
 Lyrically the song portrays an exchange between a father and a son.
 It is the son’s desire to break away and shape a new life.
 However the son cannot really explain himself.
 The storytelling within the song strongly resonated with me.

-I am what is known as an alienated parent who has been denied contact with my three beautiful children for well over a year.
+I am what is known as an alienated parent who has been denied contact with my three beautiful children since the summer of 2016.
 The mother of my children has effectively brainwashed my children into believing I no longer love them and that I have rejected them and that I no longer want to be a part of their lives.
 My children are being emotionally abused by their very own mother.

 “I continue to fight to simply be a father to my children.”

 The family courts and Cafcass are aware of both the abuse and contact denial on the part of my children’s mother.
 However due to a multitude of issues with Cafcass, a biased and outdated judicial system and many other factors (that are way beyond the scope of this particular article) I continue to fight to simply be a father to my children.
-At time of writing I have not seen my children for fourteen months.
 My ex-partner is determined to completely erase me from my children’s lives.

 For anyone unfamiliar with the term parental alienation please see here for a more detailed definition.